Carolina Reaper - The World's Hottest Pepper

 A Carolina Reaper plant will grow up to a maximum of 5 feet tall and 3 to 5 feet across.

+90 days from germination to harvest.
 Expected harvests for each plant can be up to several pounds over an entire season.

 The Carolina Reaper pepper has virtually unlimited culinary uses including: